 For many years the highlight of Mount Horeb, Wisconsin was the famous Mustard Museum, run by a local celebrity (Barry Levenson, famous for the mustard museum, naturally) and home to a huge collection of both new and “antique” mustards from all over the world.
 The museum was small, but delightful, and the collection of antique mustard serving sets was particularly charming.
 There was also a stream of movies (like “Mustard: The Spice of Nations”) shown throughout the day on a big television in a little seating area known as the “Mustard Piece Theatre.”

 Sadly, the mustard museum has left Mount Horeb.
-Not far - just 18 miles away to Middleton - but far enough for Mount Horeb to be concerned.
-As for the mustard museum, they have been given 1.4 million dollars to help build up a new mustard museum in Middleton, and plans were in place to make the museum bigger, better, and more mustardy than ever before.
+Not far – just 18 miles away to Middleton – but far enough for Mount Horeb to be concerned.
+As for the mustard museum, they have been given 1.4 million dollars to help build up a new mustard museum in Middleton, and plans are to make the museum bigger, better, and more mustardy than ever before.